 Recognition continued to come Summitt's way in summer 2012, as she received the Billie Jean King Legacy Award, presented by the USTA in New York, the UT Alumni Association's Distinguished Alumna Award and the Knoxville Association of Women Executives Notable Woman Award.
 The Billie Jean King Legacy Award honors individuals whose outstanding courage and contributions have helped to change the global cultural landscape.

 The incomparable Summitt built collegiate basketball's "hoopdom" at Tennessee.
-A program developed tirelessly, diligently and successfully by Summitt, her staff and the 161 student-athletes who have been fortunate enough to don the orange and white jerseys of the Tennessee Lady Volunteers.
+A program developed tirelessly, diligently and successfully by Summitt, her staff and the 161 student-athletes who were fortunate enough to don the orange and white jerseys of the Tennessee Lady Volunteers during her tenure.

-A review of Summitt's résumé shows she kept her elite program in the winner's circle for almost four decades, producing a mind-boggling record of 1,098-208 (.840) that included the most victories in NCAA basketball history.
+A review of Summitt's résumé shows she kept her elite program in the winner's circle for almost four decades, producing a mind-boggling record of 1,098-208 (.840) that included the most victories in NCAA basketball.
 During her tenure, the Lady Vols won eight NCAA titles as well as a combined 32 Southeastern Conference tournament and regular season championships.
-Tennessee made an unprecedented 31 consecutive appearances in the NCAA Tournament and produced 12 Olympians, 34 WNBA players, 21 WBCA/State Farm/Kodak All-Americans earning 36 honors, and 39 All-SEC performers earning 82 honors.
+Tennessee made an unprecedented 31 consecutive appearances in the NCAA Tournament and produced 12 Olympians, 34 WNBA players, 21 WBCA/Kodak/State Farm All-Americans earning 36 honors, and 39 All-SEC players earning 82 recognitions.
 Along with the success on the court, Summitt's student-athletes had tremendous productivity in the classroom.
 Coach Summitt held a 100 percent graduation rate for all Lady Vols who completed their eligibility at Tennessee.

 Her honors and achievements over the years number in the hundreds.
 The Sporting News named the 50 Greatest Coaches of All-Time.
 Summitt was voted the 11th best of all-time and was the only woman on the list.
-She was inducted into the Women's Basketball Hall of Fame on June 5, 1999, and into the Naismith Memorial Basketball Hall of Fame on October 13, 2000.
+She was inducted into the Women's Basketball Hall of Fame on June 5, 1999, the Naismith Memorial Basketball Hall of Fame on October 13, 2000, and the FIBA Hall of Fame on June 19, 2013.
 Other accolades include a resolution by the U.S. House of Representatives on June 5, 2009; an honorary doctorate from the United States Sports Academy on May 19, 2009; receiving the 2009 WNBA Inspiring Coach Award on April 7, 2009, and being honored by her peers with the RUSSELL ATHLETIC/WBCA Victory Club Award for 1,000 career wins on April 6, 2009.
 She was inducted as the third member of the Tennessee Women's Hall of Fame on June 17, 2011, and was announced on Dec.
 5 as the 2011 Sports Illustrated Sportswoman of the Year alongside 2011 Sportsman of the Year, Duke men's basketball coach Mike Krzyzewski.